- The Win+X menu is one of many improvements to Windows, but some users complain that it sometimes doesn't work.

-After the display language is changed, Win+X menu should start working again.
-If Win+X menu works, you can remove the newly added language packs and switch back to your default language.
+After the display language is changed, the Win+X menu should start working again.
+If the Win+X menu works, you can remove the newly added language packs and switch back to your default language.

 - Press Windows Key + R and enter regedit.
 Press Enter or click OK.

 - Go to HKEY_CLASSES_ROOTpiffile key in the left pane and make sure that IsShortcut entry is available in the right pane.
 Apparently, you can change the look of shortcut icon by renaming this entry to ShortcutIs, but that will cause Win+X menu to stop working.
 Therefore if you remember renaming IsShortcut, be sure to rename it back to the original name.